jklust/gamdpy/README.md

 - [X] Momentum resetting (remove default) Nick
 - [X] Read rumd3 & others configurations Nick
 - [X] Testing (Framework, doctest), Ulf & Thomas
-- [ ] Testing using gitlab CI
+- [ ] Testing using gitlab CI, Lorenzo
-- [ ] Settle on io format
+- [ ] Include scalar column names in output, Lorenzo
-- [ ] Documentation/Tutorials/Best practices
+- [X] Documentation/Tutorials/Best practices
 - [ ] Reserve name on pypi, conda?
+Thomas
 - [X] Generalize make_configuration to different lattices, Ulf
 - [X] Read configurations from file (Lorenzo: added function load_output in tools)
-- [ ] Allow more flexible/dynamical changing which data to be stored in Configuration (e.g. stresses)
 - [ ] Runtime actions to include conf_saver and scalar_output, Thomas
-- [ ] NVT_Langevin-per-particle integrator, Jesper
+- [X] Per particles thermostat using interaction
-- [X] Post analysis, RDF and Sq (Lorenzo: done, to test for multicomponents)
+- [X] Post analysis, RDF and Sq
+- [ ] Post analysis for multicomponents, Lorenzo
-- [ ] NVU integrator, Mark
+- [ ] NVU integrator (tests missing), Mark

 ## TODO or decide not necesarry, before paper
 - [ ] Molecules (angles, dihedrals, Interface) Jesper, Ulf
+- [ ] Settle on io format
 - [ ] Implement O($N$) nblist update and mechanism for choosing between this and O($N^2$)
+- [ ] Allow more flexible/dynamical changing which data to be stored in Configuration
 - [ ] make GitLab/Hub address users, not ourselves (remove dev-state of page)
 - [ ] make installable by pip for all, by uploading to pypi
 - [ ] Use 'colarray' for scalars in Configuration (needs switching of dimensions)